 ANSI Standard N45.2.11-1974, “Quality Assurance Requirements for the Design of Nuclear Power Plants”

-NEI 97-04, Revised Appendix B, Guidance and Examples for Identifying 10 CFR 50.2 Design Bases
+NEI 97-04, Revised Appendix B, “Guidance and Examples for Identifying 10 CFR 50.2 Design Bases”

+IP 71111.21M, “Design Basis Assurance” Teams

 EVALUATION CRITERIA:

 Complete the activities as outlined in this OJT and meet with your supervisor to discuss any questions you may have as a result of completing this activity.
-Upon completion of the tasks in this activity, you will be asked to demonstrate your understanding of how to conduct an inspection of plant modifications using IP 71111.18 by doing the following:
+Upon completion of the tasks in this activity, you will be asked to demonstrate your understanding of how to conduct an inspection of plant modifications using inspection procedures IP 71111.18 and IP 71111.21M by doing the following:

 Demonstrate your ability to select modifications for review that are risk significant.